potensas/last_eartqueke_and_gobag_flutter/README.md

-# last_eartqueke_and_goback_flutter
-A Flutter Application that shows last earthquakes and personal go-back list.
+# A Flutter Application that shows last earthquakes and personal go-bag list.